damian-andrzej/Ansible-Linux-Deployment/README.md

       roles:
         - name: redhat.rhel_system_roles.storage
-	//its one of the roles provided by rhel-system-roles package
+	#its one of the roles provided by rhel-system-roles package
 	  storage_pools:
 	    - name: volume_group1
 	      type: lvm
 	      disks:
 	       - /dev/sdb
-	//for different system disk may be named different, its good to precheck it with lsblk cmd
+	# for different system disk may be named different, its good to precheck it with lsblk cmd
 	      volumes:
 	        - name: lvolume1
 		  size: 512m